Dancing with the Stars (American TV series) season 27: Week 3: Most Memorable Year Night

 The couples performed one unlearned dance to celebrate the most memorable year of their lives.
-Contemporary, rumba and Viennese waltz were introduced.
 Couples are listed in the order they performed.

 Week 4: Trio Night

 The couples performed a trio dance with a past celebrity contestant or a personal acquaintance.
 Couples are listed in the order they performed.

 Week 5: Disney Night

-The couples performed one unlearned dance to a song from a Disney film.
-Couples are listed in the order they performed.
-There was no elimination.
+The couples performed one unlearned dance to a song from a Disney film, and are listed in the order they performed.
+There was no elimination at the end of the night.

 Week 6: Halloween Night

 The couples performed one unlearned dance to a Halloween-themed song.
 Couples are listed in the order they performed.

 Week 7: Country Night

 The couples performed one unlearned dance and a team dance to country songs.
 Couples are listed in the order they performed.
 Two couples were sent home at the end of the night in a double elimination.